 Students who wish to take a class not previously designated to fulfill a course requirement, may submit a SOS Course Petition.
 This is a request, approval is not guaranteed.
 See the SOS Petition Process section of this handbook for more details.

-d.
-Project Management Course and Optional Career Course
+10.4.
+Project Management Course